 Once you join a plan, you are typically locked in for the calendar year.
-You will be allowed to switch plans between Oct.
-15 and Dec.
-31 each year.
-You can switch back to Original Medicare (Part A and B) from Jan.
-1 to Feb.
-14 the following year.
+You will be allowed to switch plans between October 15 and Dec.
+7 each year during the Medicare Annual Enrollment Period.

 To learn about Medicare Advantage plans offered in your area, you can use the online Medicare Personal Plan Finder.

 If you are under age 65, you are eligible for Medicare if: